The Best SBA Lenders For Small Businesses (& How To Choose The Right Lender For Your Needs)

 You should also have a solid credit score.
 In most cases, this is around 680, but some lenders may consider lower scores.
-You should also have enough revenue to pay back the loan, as well as enough money to cover a down payment if required.
+You should also have enough revenue to pay back the loan and enough money to cover a down payment if required.
 Some lenders also look at your DSCR as well as your debt-to-income ratio.
 You must also meet the requirements of a small business as set by the SBA.
 This limits the number of employees you have as well as your annual revenue.

 Tip #3: Determine Which Type Of Loan Is Best For You